Peter's Nostalgia Site

 In October 1934 BTL had agreed to purchase technology from Farnsworth for $50,000.
 Although the purchase of the Image Dissector design had been abortive a further part of the deal was a licence agreement enabling BTL to manufacture copies of Farnsworth 15" magnetically focussed receiver cathode ray tubes.
 Dr C. S. Szegho was recruited by BTL in September 1934 in time to assess the technology purchase from Farnsworth.
 Under Szegho in the CRT development team were W.P.
 Anderson who designed and set-up the vacuum pumping stations, induction heaters and CRT test gear, also G.A.R.
 Tomes and Runham.
 Farnsworth came over with his engineers Rutherford and Brolly and they instructed Szegho on the mix of fluorescent screen materials and how to apply them and also how to construct CRTs with hot cathodes.
 Szegho's previous experience had been with Braun type tubes i.e. cold cathode.
 It was apparently Farnsworth who recommended the manufacture of 15" tubes.

 For the development of receiver circuitry BTL recruited L. R. Merdler (£750/year) and his team of G.R.
 Tingley, M. Scott and D.V.
 Ridgeway (GB512795 and more).
 Looking at the patents Merdler was mainly involved with the VHF receiver design (GB460221, GB459300, GB458133,GB466419,GB473896,GB475046,GB460198, GB462684 and more) and Tingley and Pugh (of the transmitter design office) the timebase development (GB456640, GB456666, GB457129 and more and more).

-The manufacture of the television receivers had taken place in the School of Arts building at Crystal Palace up until the fire on the 30th November 1936 but thereafter the School building and the South Tower accommodated most of the activities displaced from the destroyed South Wing and set manufacture was contracted out to Bush Radio who were another company controlled by Gaumont British.
+The design and manufacture of the television receivers had taken place in the School of Arts building at Crystal Palace up until the fire on the 30th November 1936 but thereafter the School building and the South Tower accommodated most of the activities displaced from the destroyed South Wing and set manufacture was contracted out to Bush Radio who were another company controlled by Gaumont British.
 Models that included radio broadcast receivers used Bush Radio designs.
 It is not known where final assembly and test of receivers took place but this may have been at Bush Radio premises.
 In October 1937 most of the BTL activities moved to new premises in Worsley Bridge Road, Lower Sydenham.

 The first BTL television receivers designed for the BBC broadcasts of 1936 were the T5, T6 and T7: